Written by Rachael Kraft (Updated 4/6/2023)

-The 2+1 Gooseneck Horse Trailer design has steadily been gaining popularity over the last several years.
-In comparison, the Safetack Reverse 3 Horse Trailer from Double D Trailers has many of the 2+1’s same great features with several note-worthy improvements.
+The 2+1 horse trailer design has steadily been gaining popularity over the last several years.
+In comparison, the Safetack Reverse 3 Horse Trailer from Double D Trailers has many of the same great features as a 2+1 horse trailer, with several note-worthy improvements.
 So who wins the battle of the trailers?
-Let’s take a closer look at the features on these two trailers in a head-to-head comparison.
+Let’s take a closer look at the features on a standard 2+1 horse trailer vs. the 3 horse SafeTack Reverse model and see how they stack up against each other in a head-to-head comparison.

 The dangers here are two-fold.

 The second danger is to the front horse.
 He is left without any security or support in the case of a sudden stop.
 “The ‘+1’ seems to be an after-thought,” Brad shared.
-“While I can build a 2+1, I am not a fan of the dangers associated with chest bars or the downfall of not having a front horse secured in a smaller stall.”
+“While I can build a 2+1 horse trailer, I am not a fan of the dangers associated with chest bars or the downfall of not having a front horse secured in a smaller stall.”

-Top: The 2+1 design with two access doors and a cramped front box stall.
+Top: The 2+1 horse trailer design with two access doors and a cramped front box stall.

 Second: A conventional 3 horse slant trailer with a stationary rear tack and only one access door.

-Bottom: A Safetack Reverse 3 horse trailer with two access doors, a moveable Safetack compartment, and a shorter overall trailer length to allow for more maneuverabilty while driving.
+Bottom: A SafeTack Reverse 3 horse trailer with two access doors, a moveable SafeTack compartment, and a shorter overall trailer length to allow for more maneuverability while driving.
 This trailer can be used for both forward and rear facing horses.

 Or, if your horses prefer, you could close that front side ramp and instead load from the back resulting in a front-facing orientation.
 Then, simply open the side ramp and again, lead them straight off.
 This ‘walk-thru’ design is much safer for the handler.